 354A.12 CONTRIBUTIONS BY EMPLOYEE AND EMPLOYER.

 Subdivision 1.
-Employee contributions.
-The contribution required to be paid by each member of a teachers retirement fund association shall not be less than the percentage of total salary specified below for the applicable association and program:
+Employee contributions. (a) The contribution required to be paid by each member of a teachers retirement fund association is the percentage of total salary specified below for the applicable association and program: